mozilla/ecosystem-platform/docs/reference/team-processes/triage-process.md

 ## Hang Out in the #fxa Matrix Room

-Many teams at Mozilla use Matrix, also known as IRC or Element, for communication.
-While the FxA and SubPlat team primarily communicates via Slack, we link to [our Matrix chat room][matrix-fxa] in our documentation as a way to contact us, and sometimes contributors and other folks reach out to us with questions through it.
+While the FxA and SubPlat teams primarily communicate via Slack, we link to [our Matrix chat room][matrix-fxa] in our documentation as a way to contact us, and sometimes contributors and other folks reach out to us with questions through it.

 Triage owners should occasionally check to see if they can answer any questions asked in the #fxa Matrix room.